Top Ten Edible Reasons to go to the Christmas Markets in Germany: these should have you booking flights within the hour!

 Last December, I took an unexpected trip to Cologne, Germany, one of the many places in Europe which hold Christmas Markets.
 Let’s just say that it was difficult for me to contain myself once I set eyes upon the beautiful, magical scene of red stalls and twinkling lights below the cathedral.
 I could only imagine all the treasures which awaited my discovery!
-Mostly I was thinking about food.
+Mostly I was thinking about German food.

 Here are the top ten foods I enjoyed immensely at the German Christmas markets, in no particular order.
 I strongly recommend visiting Germany in December, whether it’s this year or sometime in the future.